-There is foliage like Alder, Bartlett Pear, Flowering Cherry, Sumac, and many other flowering trees within the 1.86-mile average foraging range of the apiary, and many flowering plants or bushes.
+There is foliage like Alder, Bartlett Pear, Flowering Cherry, Sumac, and many other flowering trees within the 1.86 mile average foraging range of the apiary, and many flowering plants or bushes.
 Ponder these truths about honey.
 First, the beekeeper has no scientific conclusion of where or what pollen and nectar the bees are gathering.
 Second, one can speculate a pollen source based on season and the colors of pollen the bees are bringing back to the hive: lemon-yellow, yellow, gray, orange, or whatever.
 However, such speculations cannot guarantee any definitive pollen content.
 Third, North Carolina beekeepers have the NC Flowering Chart to help them discover what foliage should be in season, but again, the beekeeper can only assume the honey the bees produce is of a particular pollen.
-Finally, beekeepers have no valid way of discovering the pollen content of the honey without scientific analysis of the honey
+Finally, there is no valid way of discovering the actual pollen content of any honey without a scientific analysis of its properties.

 Foragers returning to the hive with pollen

-Some North Carolina beekeepers may may use the local label for Appalachian Grown honey.
-This label is generic to the whole Appalachian mountain region and covers states from Georgia to Vermont.
+NOTE: Some Western North Carolina beekeepers and farmers are members of the Appalachian Grown organization and may use this honey label.
+This label is generic to the whole Appalachian Mountain Region and covers states from Georgia to Vermont.